 The Board has the power to appoint and remove the CEO, and to fix and alter the CEO's terms and conditions of service.
-However, the Board must obtain the concurrence of the Minister before it exercises these powers.
+However, the Board must obtain the approval of the Minister before it exercises these powers, except remuneration which is for the Board to determine.

-The Board has approved a general delegation of financial and legal authority.
+The Board has delegated certain financial and legal powers to the CEO via a document entitled 'S072 Financial and Legal Authorisation'.
 The CEO may authorise all expenditures in accordance with that delegation, or any other delegation by the Board, subject to:

-- All CEO compensation, outside of normal remuneration, must be authorised by the Board Chairman. - Whilst the Board (via the People & Safety Committee) approves the remuneration of employees reporting to the CEO, the appointment of individuals to specific management roles is the responsibility of the CEO.
+- CEO remuneration which must be determined by the Board within the range determined by section 7C of the Salaries and Allowances Tribunal Act 1975 (WA). - Whilst the Board (via the People & Safety Committee) approves the remuneration of employees reporting to the CEO, the appointment of individuals to specific management roles is the responsibility of the CEO.

-The CEO is responsible for, and has the necessary powers to administer, the day to day operations of the Corporation.
+The CEO is to administer the day-to-day operations of the Corporation, subject to the control of the Board.